 The division of the island speaks volumes

-This separation between the Irish and the British is evidenced in the full name of the United Kingdom, which is the "United Kingdom of Great Britain and Northern Ireland" - a name which recognizes Ireland's separateness from the region that we call "Great Britain."
-England, Scotland, and Wales are the chief parts of what we today call "Great Britain," for those of my American readers who don't know; while Ireland - even the portion still within the United Kingdom - is not considered part of Britain at all (although the United Kingdom is sometimes called "Britain" by many Americans, who use the terms interchangeably).
-Thus, the UK feels compelled to mention it separately, in something as important and official as their country's name; and this most basic of facts about British geography - so basic, in fact, that it may bore my readers from this region - speaks volumes about the separate status of Ireland within the United Kingdom.
+This separation between the Irish and the British is evidenced in the full name of the United Kingdom today, which is the "United Kingdom of Great Britain and Northern Ireland."
+This name recognizes Ireland's separateness from the region that we call "Great Britain."
+England, Scotland, and Wales are the chief parts of what we today call "Great Britain," for those of my American readers who don't know.
+Ireland, by contrast - even the portion still within the United Kingdom - is not considered part of Britain at all (although the United Kingdom is sometimes called "Britain" by many Americans, who use the terms interchangeably).
+Thus, the UK feels compelled to mention it separately, in something as important and official as their country's name.
+This most basic of facts about British geography - so basic, in fact, that it may bore my readers from this region - speaks volumes about the separate status of Ireland within the United Kingdom.
 (I'm sure some Irish folks are still affronted about their island being put on world maps as part of the "British" Isles - a name which is surprisingly quite loaded with political significance.)